Yinual/Network-Design/README.md

 Application in Communication Network Design

-The implemented Kruskal's algorithm directly models the design of an efficient communication network:
+Kruskal's algorithm, as implemented, directly models efficient communication network design.
+In this context:

-Vertices (Nodes): Represent physical locations such as cities, data centers, routers, or servers that need to be interconnected.
-In the C++ code, these are integers from 0 to V-1.
+Vertices (Nodes) correspond to physical locations like cities, data centers, routers, or servers requiring interconnection.
+The C++ code represents these as integers from 0 to V-1.

-Edges (Links): Represent potential communication links between pairs of nodes, such as fiber optic cables, microwave links, or wireless connections.
-Each edge has an associated weight.
+Edges (Links) represent potential communication connections—such as fiber optic cables, microwave links, or wireless connections—between pairs of nodes.
+Each edge carries an associated weight.

-Weights (Costs): Represent the cost of establishing a link.
-This cost can be monetary (e.g., cost of laying cable), physical distance, latency of the connection, or even inverse bandwidth (higher weight for lower bandwidth if minimizing cost implies maximizing throughput).
+Weights (Costs) signify the expense of establishing a link.
+This could be a monetary cost (e.g., cable installation), physical distance, connection latency, or an inverse measure of bandwidth (where higher weight implies lower throughput if the goal is to minimize cost while maximizing flow).

-Minimum Spanning Tree (MST): The output of Kruskal's algorithm, mst_edges, represents the subset of potential links that should be established to connect all nodes with the minimum possible total cost.
-This ensures that every node can communicate with every other node (directly or indirectly through the MST paths) while minimizing the infrastructure investment.
+The Minimum Spanning Tree (MST), outputted as mst_edges by the algorithm, identifies the subset of potential links required to connect all nodes with the minimum total cost.
+This guarantees that all nodes can communicate (directly or indirectly via MST paths) while minimizing infrastructure investment.

-For instance, if a telecommunication company wants to connect several towns, the MST would identify the cheapest set of cable routes to ensure all towns are part of the network.
+For example, a telecommunications company seeking to link several towns could use the MST to determine the most cost-effective cable routes, ensuring all towns are networked.

 Data Structures Used